diffuse/swing/README.md

 `record_format` | Sets the method used to structure a log line/record | `record_format: RecordFormat::Json`

 ## level
-The `LevelFilter` enum used in `LoggerConfig` is taken directly from [the log crate](https://docs.rs/log/latest/log/enum.LevelFilter.html).
+The `LevelFilter` enum used in `Config` is taken directly from [the log crate](https://docs.rs/log/latest/log/enum.LevelFilter.html).
 It defines the following variants:
 - `Off`
 - `Trace`
 - `Debug`